nice-game-hints/zelda-breath-of-the-wild/index.md

 Welcome to Zelda - Breath of the Wild tips.
-Select from below.

 Start from the [Great Plateau][great_plateau]

  <!-- INTERNAL LINKS -->